ivuorinen/starred/README.md

 - [ivuorinen/base-configs](https://github.com/ivuorinen/base-configs) - A collection of base configs for code quality and linting tools.
 Heavily based on `@demartini/base-configs`
 - [jackmoore/colorbox](https://github.com/jackmoore/colorbox) - A light-weight, customizable lightbox plugin for jQuery
 - [jantimon/html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) - Simplifies creation of HTML files to serve your webpack bundles
-- [jgraph/drawio](https://github.com/jgraph/drawio) - draw.io is a JavaScript, client-side editor for general diagramming and whiteboarding
+- [jgraph/drawio](https://github.com/jgraph/drawio) - draw.io is a JavaScript, client-side editor for general diagramming.
 - [jildertmiedema/laravel-plupload](https://github.com/jildertmiedema/laravel-plupload) - Laravel plupload support - Handle large file uploads
 - [jonaskuske/smoothscroll-anchor-polyfill](https://github.com/jonaskuske/smoothscroll-anchor-polyfill) - ⚓ Apply smooth scroll to anchor links, polyfill scroll-behavior
 - [jquery-backstretch/jquery-backstretch](https://github.com/jquery-backstretch/jquery-backstretch) - Backstretch is a simple jQuery plugin that allows you to add a dynamically-resized, slideshow-capable background image to any page or element.
 The image will stretch to fit the page/element, and will automatically resize as the window/element size changes.